jpdevries/lazyload-css/README.md

 });
 ```

-Multiple scripts can asynchronously be loaded by passing an Array of `lazyLoadCSS` promises to `Promise.all()`.
+Multiple stylesheets can be asynchronously loaded by passing an Array of `lazyLoadCSS` promises to `Promise.all()`.

 ```js
   Promise.all([